Projects in Motion

 dam capacities

-The project is being divided into 4 stages of 250 megawatts each and the study to determine viability and to establish all the technical information we need to build and operate the power plant, will start in January 2025 at a cost of US$4,5 million.
-The study will be conducted by a international team of consultants drawn from China, Germany, Britain, South Africa and Zimbabwe and is expected to take 5 months.
+The project is being divided into multiple stages, the study is to determine viability and to establish all the technical information we need to build and operate the power plant.
+The study will be conducted by an international team of consultants drawn from a wide array of international countries.

 Once completed, this study will be employed to secure the funding required to cover the cost of the project.
-This will involve 420 000 solar panels, on a floating platform in a sheltered bay some 15 kilometers from the main power plant.
-This will feed energy via a complex control system to a major battery complex where the electrical energy will be stored prior to delivery to the ZPC power plant where it will be blended with hydro power and fed into the national grid via transmission lines to the north and south.
+This will involve a vast number of panels at Kariba in a sheltered bay.
+This will feed energy via a complex control system to a major battery complex where the electrical energy will be stored.
+The aim is to strengthen existing infrastructure through this project.

 When the floating solar plant is generating power from the sun, it will allow the hydroelectric plant to reduce generation and conserve water.
 This will allow the main plant to use more of its installed capacity at peak demand times and to make better use of the transmission infrastructure of the region.